Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 8. Stress

 Stress can cause your leopard gecko to stop eating.
 The most common source of stress for leopard geckos is a tank companion.
-If you have recently purchased a companion for your pet, a refusal to eat could mean your pet rejects the new friend.
+If you have recently purchased a tank mate for your pet, a refusal to eat could mean it rejects the new animal.
 Loud noises and bright lights can also increase stress levels.

 bell albino leopard gecko